 London!
 It’s a massive metropolis.
 One of the world’s financial centres.
 The hub of many of the world’s passengers.
 Home to fish and chips, Wimbledon, the Queen and too many pubs to count.
 It’s also one of the most notoriously expensive cities in the world.
-But actually, how much does it cost to travel in London?
+But actually, how much does it cost to travel to London?
+How to save on a trip to London?

-On our post about how much does it cost to travel in London you are going to find some tips to enjoy the Queen’s Land without emptying your pockets.
+In this post, you are going to find some tips to enjoy the Queen’s Land without emptying your pockets.
+We share tips on how to reduce your London trip costs, some ideas on how to save in London without sacrificing fun.
 Assuming that you already have your ticket to London, let’s start with accommodation.

 Frequently the most expensive part of a holiday, in London the sky is the limit if you want to really splurge on a fantastic hotel.
 But if you’re like us and want great, budget friendly digs to rest at night, there are a few options to check out.

-Housesitting – Nat and Rob have already covered their experience with housesitting and we are also huge fans of this amazing way to see the world at a fraction of the cost.
+Nat and Rob have already covered their experience with housesitting and we are also huge fans of this amazing way to see the world at a fraction of the cost.
 As London residents with a dog, we use housesitters every single time we leave town.
 We’ve met all kinds of great people and you can’t beat the price tag – absolutely free, once you’ve signed up as a member of one of several reputable sites!
+We use TrustedHousesitters to find house & pet sitting gigs.

 As in many big cities, there are lots of great value restaurants to be found in London.
 My favourite resource is Time Out London, which actively compiles good value restaurants and sorts by neighbourhood, so you’re never left without an option.